 Our top pick, Eldon's Tripe Twist Sticks, acts like floss and helps remove food debris and bacteria that contribute to your dog's bad breath.
 Here is a few other tripe chews that your dog will love:

 Green Tripe Nutrition Information

-Green Tripe is high in protein.
-70% of this protein has 7 amino acids, which perform essential functions in your pet’s body, including building muscle and enhancing all system functioning from immune response to tissue repair to urinary tract health.
+Green Tripe is lower in protein than most common meat sources, but the quality of tripe makes it a highly sought-after addition to dog and cat food.
+Tripe contains amino acids that help to perform essential functions in your pet’s body, including building muscle and enhancing all system functioning from immune response to tissue repair to urinary tract health.

 Raw Green Tripe contains digestive enzymes.
 Why does this matter?
 Natural enzymes aid the digestive process by facilitating the breakdown of food into nutrients.
 The more digestive enzymes available, the more vitamins, minerals, and usable energy your pet will be able to receive from food.

 Digestive enzymes are produced by your dog's pancreas, so including foods that contain digestive enzymes helps to reduce the load on the pancreas and support overall digestion.